SiyiP/med-linked-blog-starter-md/10A Sensorimotor/SFP Axilla I+II,  Brachial Plexus and Introduction to Lymphatics_Hazen-Martin.md

 ![[breast clock + quadrants.png]]
 note - clinically:
 - medial quadrants go to parasternal nodes
-- latral quadrants to the pectoral nodes
+- lateral quadrants to the pectoral nodes
 - level one = distal to edge of pec minor
 - all go to central group = level 2 deep to pec minor
 -  apical group = deeper!! seen as level 3 , worst prognosis